Hoi-To Wai @ CUHK

 About Me

 Besides ASU and CUHK, I have held research positions at LIDS, MIT working with Prof. Asuman E. Ozdaglar, and at Télécom ParisTech, Ecole Polytechnique, working with Prof. Eric Moulines, and at UC Davis as a PhD student with Anna before transferring to ASU.
-I have received the 2017's Dean's Dissertation Award at ASU's Ira A. Fulton Schools of Engineering (Full Circle), and a Best Student Paper Award from IEEE ICASSP 2018 (paper).
+I have received the 2017's Dean's Dissertation Award at ASU's Ira A. Fulton Schools of Engineering (Full Circle), and a Best Student Paper Award from IEEE ICASSP 2018 (paper) and IEEE SAM Workshop 2024 (as co-author, paper).

 My current research focus is on:

-• Network science and graph learning problem
+• Graph signal processing and graph learning problem for network science

 I am looking for mathematically inclined and motivated students/Postdoc interested in optimization theory for machine learning, reinforcement learning or graph signal processing problems.
 Please contact me if you are interested.
 Also consider applying for the HK PhD Fellowship Scheme which offers great support for studying in CUHK.